romainrbr/flipchair/VERIFICATION.md

-# Lawnchair verification
+# Lawnchair Verification

-Lawnchair apk are cryptographically signed and can be verified using two verification systems
+Lawnchair apk are cryptographically signed and can be verified using two verifications system.
 1. GitHub or SLSA attestations
 2. SHA256 of android app certificate

 ## SLSA Attestation

+Lawnchair repository is SLSA-Level 2 compliance and can be verified using a provenance.

 > [!NOTE]
-> It is possible to verify without GitHub CLI by cross-referencing check
+> It is possible to verify without GitHub CLI by cross-referencing check from
 > [GitHub Attestation][github-attestation] with [Sigstore Rekor][sigstore-rekor]

-Lawnchair repository is SLSA-Level 2 compliance

 1. Install GitHub CLI
 2. Download the APK and attestation from [GitHub Attestation][github-attestation]